SuffolkLITLab/prompts/README.md

 # Prompt Templates

 When crafting a template, use a mix of plain language and variable placeholders.
-Specificlly, you can use double curly brackets to encase pre-defined variables and prompts for your user.
-If the text between the brackets matches one of our pre-defined variables, that section of text will be replaced with its content.
-For example, `{{highlighted}}` will be replaced by any selected/highlighted text on your current page, and `{{innerText}}` will be replaced by the text of your current page.
-If the text within brackets isn't a pre-defined variable, like `{{What is your name?}}`, it will trigger a user prompt that echo's its content (e.g., "What is your name?").
+Specificlly, you can use double curly brackets to encase predefined variables and prompts for your user.
+If the text between the brackets matches one of our predefined variables, that section of text will be replaced with its content.
+For example, `{{highlighted}}` will be replaced by any selected/highlighted text on your current page, `{{innerText}}` will be replaced by the [innerText](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/innerText) of your current page (roughly speaking the hard-coded text of a page), and `{{scratch}}` will be replaced with the contents of your Scratch Pad.
+If the text within brackets is not a predefined variable, like  `{{What is your name?}}`, it will trigger a user prompt for your user that echo's its content (e.g., they will see a text bubble containing, "What is your name?").
 After the user answers, their reply will replace this placeholder (i.e., `{{What is your name?}}`).
-A list of pre-defined variables can be found below in [Variable Handling](#variable-handling).
+A list of predefined variables can be found in the sample templates: [Variables "random outcomes" and "time"](#variables-random-outcomes-and-time) and [Variables "from this page"](#variables-from-this-page).

+Use the inputs after a template's name and body to set parameters.
+If you use the _Post-run Behavior_ to send one template's output to another template, the first templat's output can be read by the second template via the `{{passThrough}}` variable.
+If this value is valid JSON, you can access individual elements by calling specific keys (e.g., `{{passThrough["key name"]}}`.
+When using the "DYNAMIC" setting for _Post-run Behavior_ the prompt found in `{{passThrough["next"]}}` will be triggered.

 For a crash course on how everything fits together, you can read through this set of [sample templates](#sample-tempaltes) below in order.
 When looking at some templates, you will see comments between `[#` and `#]`.
 Such comments will not appear in the final prompts and are there to provide notes to template authors.
-For more detail, read the next section _Variable Handling_.
+For more detail, read the next section [Prompt Execution](#prompt-execution).

 Note: You can explore and contribute to our [library of templates](templates) (pre-written template files you can upload here).